 On the application form, you will be asked to share your reasons for enrolling in the course(s) selected and what prepares you for graduate theological study at the School of Theology and Ministry.
 Please also share any other relevant information to your registration.

-Please note that your application may be reviewed with unofficial copies of your transcripts, though we prefer official copies at the time of application.
-If you send unofficial copies, please note that if admitted, you must sent official copies before you begin coursework.
+Please note that your application may be reviewed with unofficial copies of your transcripts.
+If you send unofficial copies, know that if admitted, you must sent official copies before you begin coursework.
 If you have questions, please reach out to us.

 For applicants using the U.S. Postal Service: